joemoose/psiops/docs/character.md

 	- See the equipment lists below for examples.
 7. Set your **Armor** to the total *armor bonus* from your gear.
 8. Choose your **native language** and a **second language** you’re fluent in.
-	- Choose additional languages equal to your higher score between WILLPOWER and TACTICS.
+	- Choose additional languages equal to the higher score between WILLPOWER and TACTICS.
 If both are zero or lower, choose no additional languages.
 9. Choose your character’s **codename**.

 ### Drives

-Each team member in the unit has a unique drive — what your character is working toward.
+Each team member in the unit has a unique drive — what motivates their character and what they are working toward.
 Each drive includes a backstory prompt and an advancement condition.
 Meet this condition during the mission, and your character improves.

 | D66 | Drive |
 | :-: | :- |